jeffpapapa/Semi-Supervised-Learning-via-Clustering-Representation-Space/README.md

 3. check our code in `main.py`, find function `train_mcmc`, compute our loss followed by our example code
 4. train your model!

+### Notification
+You can also modify more parameter settings such as iterations per epoch, learning rate,..., etc. from main.py

 ## Citation